Bowery Boys (gang): Appearance

-Appearance was of great importance to Bowery B'hoys, who dressed for both flair and convenience.
-A typical Bowery B'hoy wore: “[a] black silk hat, smoothly brushed, sitting precisely upon the top of his head, hair well oiled, and lying closely to the skin, long in front, short behind, cravat a-la sailor, with the shirt collar turned over it, vest of fancy silk, large flowers, black frock coat, no jewelry, except in a few instances, where the insignia of the engine company to which the wearer belongs, as a breastpin, black pants, one or two years behind the fashion, heavy boots, and a cigar about half smoked, in the left corner of his mouth, as nearly perpendicular as it is possible to be got.
+Appearance was of great importance to Bowery Boys, who dressed for both flair and convenience.
+A typical Bowery Boy wore: “[a] black silk hat, smoothly brushed, sitting precisely upon the top of his head, hair well oiled, and lying closely to the skin, long in front, short behind, cravat a-la sailor, with the shirt collar turned over it, vest of fancy silk, large flowers, black frock coat, no jewelry, except in a few instances, where the insignia of the engine company to which the wearer belongs, as a breastpin, black pants, one or two years behind the fashion, heavy boots, and a cigar about half smoked, in the left corner of his mouth, as nearly perpendicular as it is possible to be got.
 He has a peculiar swing, not exactly a swagger, to his walk, but a swing, which nobody but a Bowery boy can imitate.”George Foster, a travel writer, wrote in 1850:

 “Who are the b’hoys and g’hals of New York?...sometimes a stout clerk in a jobbing-house, oftener a junior partner at a wholesale grocery, and still more frequently a respectable young butcher with big arms and broad shoulders, in a blue coat with a silk hat and a crape wound about its base, and who is known familiarly as a ‘Bowery Boy!'”

-Bowery Boys in the Bowery Theatre
+The Bowery Theatre

 The Bowery Boys were known to frequent theaters in New York City.
 Richard Butsch in The Making Of American Audiences notes, "they brought the street into the theater, rather than shaping the theater into an arena of the public sphere".
 The Bowery Theatre, in particular, was a favorite among the Bowery Boys.
 The Bowery Theatre was built in 1826 and soon became a theater for the working man.
 Walt Whitman described the theater as "packed from ceiling to pit with its audience, mainly of alert, well-dressed, full-blooded young and middle aged men, the best average of American-born mechanics".
 Plays even began to appear in theaters frequented by the Bowery Boys with shows about Bowery Boys themselves, particularly, a character named Moses whom many Bowery Boys deemed "the real thing".
 It was not uncommon for men to drink, smoke, and meet with prostitutes in the theater.
 The Bowery Boys dominated the theater in the early 19th century and theater was considered to be a "male club".

 Higher wages brought higher standards of living for working-class citizens, which provided them both social mobility and the ability to indulge in entertainment.
 As Bowery B'hoys and similar characters made up a significant portion of theater audiences, theaters such as the Bowery Theater and the Chatham Theatre created their playbills to suit the audience's interests.
 Plays were done alongside other acts, such as popular songs and dances, Minstrelsy, and other sketches or demonstrations.
 Even Shakespeare's works, which gained popularity at the time, were altered to include colloquial language and popular music.